Beverly Hills Cop (franchise): Beverly Hills Cop (1990 video game)

-In 1990, Tynesoft released a loose adaptation of the first movie in the series.
-The game was released for the Commodore 64, ZX Spectrum, BBC Micro, Amstrad CPC, Amiga, Atari ST, and MS-DOS.
+In 1990, Tynesoft released a loose adaptation of the first movie for the Commodore 64, ZX Spectrum, BBC Micro, Amstrad CPC, Amiga, Atari ST, and MS-DOS.

 Beverly Hills Cop (2006 video game)

 The second title based on the franchise is a first-person shooter developed by Atomic Planet Entertainment and published by Blast!
 Entertainment.
-It was released in Europe for the PlayStation 2 in 2006.
-The players take control of Axel Foley over six missions that are unfolding outdoors as well as indoors.
-There are six implemented weapons, such as pistol, machine gun and shotgun.
-For WhatCulture, Padraig Cotter said the game was "poorly designed mess, with horrible stealth sections you can fail for no clear reason, appalling AI, a paltry number of levels and fiddly shooting mechanics."
+It was released in Europe in 2006 for the PlayStation 2.
+The players take control of Axel Foley over six missions and make use of six weapons, such as pistol, machine gun and shotgun.
+Writing for WhatCulture, Padraig Cotter said the game was a "poorly designed mess, with horrible stealth sections you can fail for no clear reason, appalling AI, a paltry number of levels and fiddly shooting mechanics."
 Zach Ames of smosh.com listed Beverly Hills Cop at #2 on his list "5 Video Games Based On Movies That Make No Sense".
-He criticized the fact that Foley's model didn't use Eddie Murphy's likeness in the game.
+His criticism of the game notes that the game does not use Eddie Murphy's likeness for Foley's model.
 Jeff Gerstmann of Giant Bomb referred to the game as "the 9/11 of video games".